Improve quality of health and productivity, while lowering direct and indirect costs.

 Improve access to healthcare - many Americans drive over 25 miles for quality healthcare

-Urgent Care Clinic in Oak Ridge, TN
+Urgent Care Clinic Near Me Oak Ridge, TN

 There's a lot of truth to the saying that truck drivers are the backbone of our economy.
 Commercial driving is an often underrated yet crucial profession.
 Truckers play a vital role in transporting goods and raw materials from various locations across the country to businesses and consumers.
 Whether it's gases, liquids, heavy materials, or perishable items, commercial drivers cover countless miles each day, ensuring the smooth operation of the supply chain process.

 With so much time on the road, it's safe to say that commercial drivers live unique lives.
 They only have so much time per year to cross tasks off their list.
 Important events like seeing family and friends are often at the top of that list.
 As such, many commercial drivers put their health and wellbeing on the back burner.
-They often avoid going to a primary care doctors office in Oak Ridge because they have deadlines to meet and responsibilities to uphold - and that's unfortunate.
+They often avoid going to a primary care doctors office Near Me Oak Ridge because they have deadlines to meet and responsibilities to uphold - and that's unfortunate.

 Commercial drivers experience elevated rates of chronic health issues due to extended hours, a lack of physical activity, and the demands of their work.
 This impacts not just their wellbeing and life expectancy but also their ability to earn a living.
 A large percentage of truck drivers have at least one chronic health problem that renders them ineligible for Department of Transportation (DOT) certification.